MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 A conversation is the entire interaction between the bot and a user, starting from the user’s first message to when the chat window is closed or inactive for about an hour.
 Within a conversation, the user may have more than one query.
 A session is intended to capture just one query or problem within a conversation.
 So, a conversation can have multiple sessions.
 A session starts with the user’s initial query and ends when the user indicates the problem is solved (confirmed success topic) or the session is escalated (escalation topic).

+### What’s the definition of an engaged session?

+An engaged session is one where the bot has been able to find a topic that could potentially help answer the customer’s question.

+### What’s the definition of an unengaged session?

+An unengaged session is one where the bot can't find a topic that can potentially help solve the customer’s question or issue.
+Unengaged sessions are an indication that you have missing content and need to create additional topics to address those questions.
+You can find unengaged sessions by [downloading Session data](analytics-sessions.md) and filtering the Session Outcome column to show unengaged sessions.

+### Can I view the detailed content of sessions between my bot and customers?

+Yes, you can find the detailed content of sessions, by [downloading Session data](analytics-sessions.md).

+### How can I improve the performance of my bot over time?

+Start by reviewing the performance of your bot in the Analytics tab.
+Examine which topics have the most abandoned and escalated sessions.
+They will appear at the top of the Escalation Rate and Abandon Rate charts.
+You can also find the detailed content of sessions, by [downloading Session data](analytics-sessions.md).
+You can then filter by Session Outcome.
+We recommend you focus on analyzing the content of Escalated, Abandoned and Unengaged sessions first to identify the causes of poor performance.

+### What are the common causes of poor bot performance?

+There are several common causes of poor performance including a high number of unengaged sessions, poorly written content, incomplete topics, or overlapping triggers.
+- High number of unengaged sessions: Indication that you have missing content and you don’t have topics created to address the type of questions asked by your customers.
+- Poorly written or incomplete topics: A topic may not be well written or is lacking content to address a particular nuance of the customers question.
+For example, customers may want information on how to get a refund but you only provide information on how to do an exchange.
+This may result in high number of escalated or abandoned sessions.
+- Overlapping triggers: If you are using the same trigger words on multiple topics, it may result in the bot needing to ask “did you mean” questions after the customer types their first question/utterance to try to determine which topic it should show the customer first.
+This may result in the bot triggering the wrong topic and bot providing the content the customer needs.

 ## Authoring

 ### How do I access the conversation designer?